-Iraqi forces kill 28 protesters after Iranian consulate torched
+Iraqi forces kill 35 protesters after Iranian consulate torched

 “We will cut the hand of anyone trying to get near al-Sistani,” he said.

+Influential populist cleric Moqtada al-Sadr issued a fresh call for the government to resign, while warning those who torched the embassy that they risked provoking a violent backlash from the authorities.

+“Do not give them cover to end your revolution, and stay clear of religious sites,” he said in a statement posted on Twitter.
+If the government does not resign, “this is the beginning of the end of Iraq,” he said.

-Fanar Haddad, senior research fellow at the National University of Singapore’s Middle East Institute, said the government and its paramilitary allies could use the consulate incident to justify a firm response.
+Fanar Haddad, senior research fellow at the National University of Singapore’s Middle East Institute, said the government and its paramilitary allies could use the consulate incident to justify crushing the demonstrations.

 “It sends a message to Iran, but it also works to the advantage of people like Muhandis,” he said.
-The paramilitaries could use the consulate incident as “a pretext to clamp down, and framing what happened as a threat against Sistani”.
+The paramilitaries could use the consulate incident as “a pretext to clamp down, and framing what happened as a threat against Sistani.”

 Sistani himself has appeared to back the protesters since the unrest erupted, calling on politicians to meet the popular demands for reform.